Patmos - Kalymnos

 Can I do a day trip from Patmos to Kalymnos?

 Yes, you can take a day trip between Patmos and Kalymnos.
-Day trips from Patmos to Kalymnos by ferry are very popular due to the short journey time and many daily crossings.
-If possible, taking a vehicle is also a good way to explore the surrounding area outside the harbour at your own pace.
+Day trips from Patmos to Kalymnos by ferry are very popular due to the short journey time and daily crossings.
+If possible, taking a vehicle is also a good way to explore a little further afield, at your own pace, with your own space - if you’re looking for inspiration or things to do when you’re there, check out our blog.

 Can I bring my car on the ferry from Patmos to Kalymnos?

-Yes, Dodekanisos Seaways & SeaJets ferries allow cars on board ferries between Patmos and Kalymnos.
+Yes, Blue Star Ferries, Dodekanisos Seaways & SAOS Ferries ferries allow cars on board ferries between Patmos and Kalymnos.
 Use our Deal Finder to get live pricing for car ferries between Patmos and Kalymnos.

 Can I bring my caravan on the ferry from Patmos to Kalymnos?

-Whether you can bring your campervan on the ferry from Patmos to Kalymnos depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Patmos to Kalymnos depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Can I travel by bicycle on the ferry from Patmos to Kalymnos?